Skip to Main

 What should I expect from the initial appointment?

-During your first visit to VROC, we will assess whether your pet is a good fit for the trial based on an initial physical exam, medical history, and diagnostic information.
-We may request tissue samples, such as blood, and perform imaging on your pet.
-If your pet is eligible, the animal trials coordinator will review the consent form and enrollment guidelines with you.
+During your first visit to VROC, we will assess whether your pet is a good fit for the trial based on an initial physical exam, medical history and diagnostic information.
+We may request tissue samples, such as blood, and perform imaging on your pet at this visit.
+Owners will be asked to sign an owner informed consent form before such samples can be collected.